CrossRef/crossref-precipitation-reports/about.md

 Probably not.
 Streamlit is fantastic, but it doesn't give you fine-grained control over all UI elements.

-### I see that you are using dataframes and plotly in a very eccentric fasion.
+### I see that you are using dataframes and plotly in a very *cough* eccentric fashion.
 Are you an idiot?

 Indubitably.